smnbbrv/ngx-spec/README.md

 > Please note that in a standard Angular CLI project the path will start at `src/app`.
 That's why if you use the file paths then it would be comfortable to `cd src/app` first and then safely use the shell autocompletion to produce the proper path.

+## Usage in Visual Studio Code

+It could be easier to use the schematic with [vscode-angular-schematics extension](https://github.com/cyrilletuzi/vscode-angular-schematics) in Visual Studio Code.

 ## History

 See the story behind [on stackoverflow](https://stackoverflow.com/q/46276055/1990451) and [on Angular CLI github issue](https://github.com/angular/angular-cli/issues/7727).